Since I started MoneyGeek, readers have frequently asked me questions such as the following:

 The algorithm will try every possible age for switching priorities.
 For example, it will try switching priorities 5 years from now, as well as 15 years from now.
 The tool will record the results of the simulation for every single possibility.

-That, in a nutshell, is how the tool works.
-Let me say another couple of things you should know about regarding the tool.
+That, in a nutshell, is how the tool works, but there are a few other things you should know about it.

 First, the public version only optimally allocates Canadian stocks and Canadian bonds.
 MoneyGeek's regular and premium members have access to the members only tool, which allows the user to allocate U.S. stocks as well.